Inspra (Eplerenone)

 Primary Uses

-Inspra is used to treat heart failure in patients who have experienced a heart attack and to reduce the risk of death or need for hospitalization due to heart failure in patients with chronic heart failure.
+Inspra is used to treat heart failure in patients post-heart attack and to minimize the risk of death or hospitalizations in those with chronic heart failure.

 How It Works